freedomofpress/securedrop-docs/docs/admin/installation/email_alerts.rst

 existing functions to the *Application Server* through an agent installed on that server, covering monitoring for both machines.

-In order to receive email alerts from OSSEC, you need to supply several settings during the SecureDrop server installation:
+The SecureDrop installation process requires that you configure OSSEC email alerts.
+You need to supply several settings during installation:

 - The email address that will receive alerts from OSSEC
+- The *OSSEC Alert Public Key*
-- The *OSSEC Alert Public Key* and its fingerprint
+- The *OSSEC Alert Public Key* fingerprint
 - The reachable hostname of your SMTP relay
 - The secure SMTP port of your SMTP relay
   (typically 25, 587, or 465; must support TLS encryption)